opencv/opencv/doc/tutorials/introduction/linux_eclipse/linux_eclipse.markdown

 @endcode
 1. Run: cmake-gui .. and make sure you fill in where opencv was built.
 2. Then click configure and then generate.
 If it's OK, **quit cmake-gui**
-3. Run make -j4 *(the -j4 is optional, it just tells the compiler to build in 4 threads)*.
+3. Run `make -j4` (the -j4 is optional, it just tells the compiler to build in 4 threads).
 Make sure it builds.
-4. Start eclipse .
-Put the workspace in some directory but **not** in foo or foo\\\\build
+4. Start eclipse.
+Put the workspace in some directory but **not** in foo or `foo\build`
 5. Right click in the Project Explorer section.
 Select Import And then open the C/C++ filter.
-    Choose *Existing Code* as a Makefile Project\`\`
+    Choose *Existing Code* as a Makefile Project.
 6. Name your project, say *helloworld*.
-Browse to the Existing Code location foo\\\\build (where you ran your cmake-gui from).
+Browse to the Existing Code location `foo\build` (where you ran your cmake-gui from).
 Select *Linux GCC* in the *"Toolchain for Indexer Settings"* and press *Finish*.
 7. Right click in the Project Explorer section.
 Select Properties.
-Under C/C++ Build, set the *build directory:* from something like \\f${workspace_loc:/helloworld} to
-    \\f${workspace_loc:/helloworld}/build since that's where you are building to.
+Under C/C++ Build, set the *build directory:* from something like `${workspace_loc:/helloworld}` to `${workspace_loc:/helloworld}/build` since that's where you are building to.

-a.
-You can also optionally modify the Build command: from make to something like
-    make VERBOSE=1 -j4 which tells the compiler to produce detailed symbol files for debugging and also to compile in 4 parallel threads.
+    -#  You can also optionally modify the Build command: from make to something like `make VERBOSE=1 -j4` which tells the compiler to produce detailed symbol files for debugging and also to compile in 4 parallel threads.

-1. Done!
+8. Done!